↦Back to Pricing Architectural and Interior Design-, Landscape, Real Estate Photography

 It all comes down to the goal, project size, specifics, time and planning

-For an high-stake Architectural Photo Shoot the time-frame for mini and small projects should be 2-4hrs (4hrs==half-day photo shoot) and for larger and more complex projects a day (8hrs==1 day shoot) or multiple days.
+For a high-stake Architectural Photo Shoot the timeframe for mini and small projects should be 2-4hrs (4hrs==half-day photo shoot) and for larger and more complex projects a day (8hrs==1 day shoot) or multiple days.

-That allows to accommodate different lighting, weather, seasonal situations and well planned shots.
+That allows to accommodate different lighting, weather, seasonal situations and well-planned shots.

 In Architectural photo shoots you’ll find not only wide-angle overview images but also more narrow, specialized and detailed views.